dvgodoy/spark-benford-analysis/README.md

 What's next
 ==============

-### Signal and Image Processing
+### Signal Processing

-Benford's Law can also be used to detect weak peaks in signals and edges in images.
+Benford's Law can also be used to detect weak peaks in signals.

 For further details, please refer to: